 Hey!
 I'm Ben.

-I'm a 19-year-old Computer Science major located in Virginia.
-I've been studying and furthering my experience in game development over the last ~5 years.
+I'm a 20-year-old Computer Science major located in Virginia.
+I've been exploring game dev as a hobby over the last ~5 years, with a rough focus on level design, game design, and 3D/2D art.

 Welcome to my website!
 Here, I talk about some projects I've worked on over the years as well as some info about who I am + my ambitions.